COMPLIANCE

 Georgia Patient Access to Records Act Implications

 The Georgia Patient Access to Records Act, codified at O.C.G.A.
 31-33-2, establishes patient rights regarding access to their medical records.
 AI-generated clinical documentation becomes part of the medical record and is subject to these access requirements.
+Georgia practices should also account for the federal information blocking rules, which HealthIT.gov defines as a practice by an actor that is likely to interfere with the access, exchange, or use of electronic health information, because AI workflows that gate or delay records access can implicate them.

 • Right to copies: Patients have the right to obtain copies of their medical records, including AI-generated documentation, within 30 days of request.
 Practices must have processes to produce complete records that include all AI-assisted documentation.